oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

          "error": "insufficient_authorization",
          "auth_session": "ce6772f5e07bc8361572f",
          "type": "digital_credentials_required",
-         "request": "openid4vp://?request_uri=..." // omitted if the IDP cannot yet return the presentation request }
+         "request": "openid4vp://?request_uri=..." // omitted if the AS cannot yet return the presentation request }

-4. If the client supports the DC API, it indicates this to the IDP.
-This step can be ignored if step 3 already includes the presentation request.

-       POST /native-authorization HTTP/1.1
-       Host: server.example.com
-       Content-Type: application/json

-       {
-         "auth_session": "ce6772f5e07bc8361572f",
-         "dc_api": true
-       }

-5. The IDP then instructs the verifier to create a respective presentation request, which is returned through the IDP to the client.
-This step can be ignored if step 3 already includes the presentation request
-6. The verifier returns the presentation request to the IDP.
-This step can be ignored if step 3 already includes the presentation request
-7. The IDP answers the client with the presentation request.
-This step can be ignored if step 3 already includes the presentation request

-       HTTP/1.1 201 Created
-       Content-Type: application/json
-       Cache-Control: no-store

-       {
-         "auth_session": "ce6772f5e07bc8361572f",
-         "type": "digital_credentials_required",
-         "request": "openid4vp://?request_uri=..."
-       }

-8. Client invokes the DC API.
-Note that the presentation request is usually of the form openid4vp://?request_uri=... so the client has to fetch the actual request from request_uri and hand that to the DC API
+4. Client invokes the DC API.
-9. The DC API returns the vp_token to the client
+5. The DC API returns the vp_token to the client
-10. Client sends vp_token to the IDP
+6. Client sends vp_token to the AS

         POST /native-authorization HTTP/1.1
         Host: server.example.com